Losant/losant-docs/docs/losant-sdks/arduino.md

   pinMode(LED_PIN, OUTPUT);

   // Register the command handler to be called when a command is received
-  // from the Structure platform. device.onCommand(&handleCommand);
+  // from the Losant platform.
+  device.onCommand(&handleCommand);

   connect();